scrabbletank/farhome-rules/rulesdoc.md

 Inflict an area with supernatural gloom centered on a point you can see within range.
 Make a spellcasting roll, with the total area of the gloom increasing by 2 for every success.
 Every undead creature inside the gloom adds 1 superior die to all rolls.
 Mundane lights only give light in adjacent tiles and magical light covers half as far.
 For the duration, undead heal 1 wound at the start of their turns and all healing effects on living creatures are reduced by 1.

-Add a proficiency die for every level above 4th.
+Add an enhanced die for every level above 4th.

 ___
 #### Haste